MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/managing-a-minrole-server-farm-in-sharepoint-server-2016.md

  **Integrate with role conversion pre-validation**

-1. ﻿Implement the service instance class of the service by inheriting from the **SPServiceInstance** class.
+1. Implement the service instance class of the service by inheriting from the **SPServiceInstance** class.

-2. ﻿Override the **IsReadyForRoleConversion(SPServerRole newRole, out IEnumerable\<string\> errorMessages)** method to detect if your service instance is ready for role conversion to the server role specified by the newRole parameter.
+2. Override the **IsReadyForRoleConversion(SPServerRole newRole, out IEnumerable\<string\> errorMessages)** method to detect if your service instance is ready for role conversion to the server role specified by the newRole parameter.
 Return **true** if it's ready or **false** if it isn't ready.
-If you return **false**, provide a list of messages to explain why ﻿the service instance isn't ready for role conversion and instructions for resolving the issue ﻿via the errorMessages parameter.
+If you return **false**, provide a list of messages to explain why the service instance isn't ready for role conversion and instructions for resolving the issue via the errorMessages parameter.